 You could try doing several bicep exercises across 2-3 days rather than doing a monster bicep workout on a single day.
 This will be a more sustainable, long-term approach for most because it will help you avoid extreme soreness while allowing you to complete the same amount of volume per week.

-If you do want to train the biceps every day, learn how to do it safely and effectively in the article Is It Okay To Do Bicep Curls Every Day?
+If you want to train the biceps daily, learn how to do it safely and effectively in the article Is It Okay To Do Bicep Curls Every Day?
 (Yes, Here’s How).

 How Long Will It Take For Your Arms To Return To Normal?

-Delayed onset muscle soreness (DOMS) will peak about 48 hours after a workout and then progressively get better in the following days.
+If you can't extend your arms after working out, you likely have delayed onset muscle soreness (DOMS).
+DOMS will peak about 48 hours after a workout and then progressively get better in the following days.

 It’s not possible to exactly pinpoint when soreness will subside.
 But in general, everyone does return to baseline in a couple days.
 In some cases, you may feel really stiff just a couple hours after a workout but then have no delayed onset muscle soreness the next day because you have recovered overnight.